-Since 2013, Chatham House has been working closely with countries hosting the G20 to raise awareness around gender-related issues, and ensure that gender equality in the context of growth targets is on the G20’s agenda.
+Since 2013, the Global Economy and Finance Department at Chatham House has been working closely with countries hosting the G20 to raise awareness around gender-related issues, and ensure that gender equality in the context of growth targets is on the G20’s agenda.

 “Policy-makers need to take concrete action to help women achieve equal access to opportunities—to education, to productive resources, and to full equality under the law”